 An Evening at the The Strand

-The Wine Seller is where the locals go for a relaxing evening of great music and fine wine.
-Owned and operated by a local husband and wife “wine connoisseurs” you will find an extensive list of fine wines and wide variety of craft beers.
+The Classic Wineseller is where locals go for a relaxing evening of great music and fine wine.
+Owned and operated by local husband and wife wine connoisseurs, you will find an extensive list of fine wines and a wide variety of craft beers.
 Grab a drink along with an after dinner cheese plate and enjoy some great entertainment by one of the many talented musicians featured each week.